neledov/harry-parser/README.md

 ## Contributing

 1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
 3. Commit changes
 4. Push to branch
-5. Create Pull Request
+5. Create a Pull Request

 ## Support